OSMIHelp/osmi_conference_handbook/attendees/getting-help.md

 The National Alliance on Mental Illness (NAMI) has a help line that can be reached Monday through Friday, 10:00am – 6:00pm Eastern Time at 1-800-950-NAMI (6264) or at info@nami.org.
 The NAMI HelpLine can give you information on symptoms, treatment options, and helping yourself and others get treatment.

+##OSMI Resources

+The Open Sourcing Mental Illness (OSMI) website has a Resources section with links and information on many crisis and help lines as well as organizations that provide education and training on mental health topics.
+The Resources section also contains links to handbooks to help employers and employees know their rights and create a more welcoming and supportive work environment for everyone.
+Visit [https://osmihelp.org/](https://osmihelp.org/) and click on "Resources".